Trayshar/Hephaestus-LineageOS/README.md

 ## Usage
 Just execute the `run-container.sh` shell script.
 You might want to tweak it a little bit to your needs tho.

+If you want to update your image, connect your device and run `push-update.sh out/<your-file>.zip`.
+Make sure adb root is unlocked on your device.

 ## Features
 - No GApps, MircoG is used instead
 - Built upon LineageOS 19.1, providing a stable Android 12 system